jhrudey/data-classification/bivtooltext.md

   *	Mentally-impaired _score as +2_
   *	Racial, religious or other visible minority _score as +2_

-#### Total question score:
+#### Total question score
-	If at least one question is scored as +2, overall score is +2 If no questions are scored +2, but at least one question is scored +1, overall score is +1 If highest score is 0, overall score is 0
+	1. If at least one question is scored as +2, overall score is +2
+	1. If no questions are scored +2, but at least one question is scored +1, overall score is +1
+	1. If highest score is 0, overall score is 0
-  If nothing is selection, overall score in UNKNOWN
+  1. If nothing is selection, overall score in UNKNOWN

 * Which of the following best describes the data you are collecting (multiple answers possible)?
 _NB: don’t forget that you should complete this tool for each data asset described in your data management plan_